This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - You can skip the overnight brining step if desired.
-Simply add the salt into the rub instead of using it the night before.
+Simply add the salt to the rub instead of using it the night before.

 Short Ribs Temperature Chart

-I recommend always using a meat thermometer and using our Beef Temperature Chart for best results.
+I recommend always using a meat thermometer to check internal temperature and using our Beef Temperature Chart for best results.

 |Rare||120-125°F||Bright reddish-pink throughout|